vincentcreusot/leastconn-lb/README.md

 - CA Certificate: `certs/ca/ca.crt`
 - Server cert file: `certs/server/server.crt`
 - Server key file in PEM format:  `certs/server/server.key.pem`

+#### Testing
+Some scripts are provided to generate certificates and keys for testing.
+You will need to have `openssl` installed.
+They are located in the `certs` folder.
+The `generate_certs.sh` script generates the CA certificate and the server certificate and key + 2 clients certificates.

+`generate_all_certs.sh` generates alternatives certificates to be able to test the rejection of the client certificate.

+`test-mtls.sh` tests the call to the server with 2 different clients.

+`test-mtls-alt.sh` tests the call with a certificate that does not use the trusted CA.

 ### Authotization scheme
 The server supports a simple authorization scheme based on the client certificate CN.